Malaluba Gumana | Waterlily (Nymphaea sp.)

 More Info

 Garrimala refers to a waterhole close to Malaluba Gumana’s homeland of Gängan.
-Garrimala is connected to the story of the Serpents Witit and Djayjuŋ depicted in Mithinari Gurruwiwi’s paintings to the right.
+Garrimala is connected to the story of the Serpents Wititj and Djayjuŋ also depicted in the paintings of Mithinarri Gurruwiwi.
 Wititj lives amongst the waterlilies, causing ripples or rainbows on the surface of the water.
 Wititj is associated with the beginning of the wet season, when square-shaped clouds begin to form and lightning strikes are common.

 Additional Information